JDSRAO/AzureAppRegistrationMonitor/readme.md

 - ClientSecret - Follow steps mentioned in Microsoft Entra ID Configuration to get this value.
 - EmailFromAddress - An email, from which mailbox the summary email should be sent.
 Please note that, this user should have an active mailbox
 - EmailSubject - Subject of the summary email.
-- EmailToAzureAdmins - A semicolonb separated values of email(s),, to whom the summary email should be sent for action.
-For example, user1@email.com,user2@email.com
+- EmailToAzureAdmins - A semicolon (;) separated values of email(s), to whom the summary email should be sent for action.
+For example, user1@email.com;user2@email.com
 - IncludeExpiredCredentails - Flag to either include or exclude expired credentails from the summary email (supported values true/false).
 - IncludeOwnersInEmail - Flas to either include or exclude owners in the CC section of the summary email.
 - SearchCriteria - A semicolon (;) seperated search criteria based on which app registrations are filtered.
 If nothing is specified, the monitor will include all the app registaritons.